GDevelopApp/GDevelop-examples/examples/starting-platformer/README.md

 # 2D Platformer

-A 2D platformer game in which the player can jump on platforms and collect coins.
-It has platforms, a player and coins to collect.
-Support mobile controls and keyboard.
+A 2D side-view platformer game with a smooth camera that follows the player’s movement.
+The player uses the platformer behavior, and can move left or right, jump, and fall within the game scene.
+Platforms allow the player to navigate vertically, and coins can be collected throughout the level.
+The game supports both keyboard/mouse controls and mobile touch controls.